 So, I made the difficult decision to look for jobs within my field of work outside of San Diego.
 I knew that I would have to leave my family and my friends behind for a significant amount of time; but I knew that it wasn’t a forever choice.
 I got several offers and decided to accept an offer on the other side of the country.
 It was one of the most difficult decisions that I had to make, but I knew that I couldn’t just stay and spin my wheels and be miserable.
 You can’t sit back and complain about life while doing nothing to change your circumstances.

 I left San Diego hoping to hit some of the major landmarks on my way across the US.
 Unfortunately, driving so many miles really puts a strain on you.
 After getting through 2 states, I decided that I didn’t need to see all the landmarks that I had originally thought about; exhaustion makes you re-think a lot of things.
-I was able to drive through some of the major cities along the way, including Oklahoma City, Oklahoma.
+Driving cross country sounds great until you are several hundred miles in.
+But, since turning back was not an option, I made the best of it and navigated through some of the major cities along the way, including Oklahoma City, Oklahoma.

 I had visited OKC one other time, so I had a pretty good idea of the things that I wanted to see.
 Oklahoma City was also my first rest stop, so it was a good place to sight-see.
 I arrived late, so I grabbed a bite and settled into my hotel room.
 Early the following morning, I grabbed some coffee in Bricktown and went to the Oklahoma City Bombing Memorial.
 The Memorial is such an emotional place; if you have never visited, I highly recommend it.
 It is important to understand the evil in the world in order to understand how to defeat it.
 Unfortunately I didn’t have a lot of time to spare, so I wasn’t able to stay too long.